UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_05/classes_lambda.md

             if denominator == 0 :
               raise ValueError ('Denominator cannot be zero')
             if type(numerator) != int:
-              raise ValueError ('Numerator must be an integer') if not isinstance(denominator, int ): # alternative way to check the type raise ValueError ('Denominator must be an integer')
+              raise TypeError ('Numerator must be an integer') if not isinstance(denominator, int ): # alternative way to check the type raise TypeError ('Denominator must be an integer')

             # this allows to avoid calculating the LCM in the sum and subtraction
             common_divisor = gcd (numerator, denominator) # greatest common divisor